Solar System Class 8 Notes Pdf

 - it is called earth’s twin because of its size and density.

-- it rotates in clockwise direction
+- it rotates in a clockwise direction

 - No. of Moons: No Moon